 Why Limit Seafood?

 Some types of fish can contain high levels of mercury, a toxic heavy metal.
 Mercury is found naturally in the air, water, and soil.
 Algae and other sea plants absorb mercury.
 Fish then eat the algae, absorbing it and retaining the mercury.
-Larger fish then accumulate higher mercury levels from eating smaller fish, which ate the algae that contained mercury.
+Larger fish then accumulate higher mercury levels from eating smaller fish, which eat the algae that contain mercury.
 This is known as bioaccumulation.
-We eat the fish and the same thing happens to us, we absorb the mercury and it accumulates in our body.
+We eat the fish, and the same thing happens to us, we absorb the mercury, and it accumulates in our bodies.

 Why Seafood is Especially Important for Athletes

 When you exercise, you generate free radicals that can cause oxidative damage.
 If you don’t have the right nutrients in the right amounts, your body has difficulty putting out the fires per se.
 Omega-3 fatty acids are important in regulating the inflammatory pathways and help your body modulate inflammation.
 Because athletes generate more inflammation, I/research suggests (s) athletes consume more omega-3 fatty acids.
 I like avocado and walnuts as much as the next person, but plant forms don’t have DHA, the omega-3 fat in your brain that helps with brain function and has been shown to improve inflammation.

 Can’t I Just Take A Fish Oil Supplement?

 In a word, no. Taking a supplement is not the same as consuming fish.
 The research is rather conclusive on whole foods being superior for all nutrients (except folic acid, but that’s another story).
 Not to mention you will get a whole host of other nutrients besides just the fish oil when you eat seafood.
 If you don’t like seafood I encourage you to try some you’ve never had before or cook it a different way.
 Try baking, broiling, steaming, or sautéing.

 Key Takeaway Athletes Mercury from Fish: